How to Fix "The Product Code You've Entered Requires Ownership of Another Product Before Activation" Steam Error

 Fix 1: Check If You Have Multiple Keys

 If you bought a bundle or special edition, you may have received two separate keys — one for the base game and one for the DLC or season pass.
 Check your order confirmation email or the seller's website carefully.
 Look for a second code that may be labelled differently.
+Activate the base game key first, then activate the DLC key.
+The error will disappear.

 Fix 2: Check Which Account Owns the Base Game